jeyaqbalan7/19AI307_JAVA/Module-03/DAY-5/README.md

 ## RESULT:
-Thus the  Java program successfully creates a StringBuilder object using the given string and stores the reference in the variable sb.
-The contents of the object are printed using the reference variable.
+Thus the Java program successfully has calculate the number of tokens present in the tokenizer string.